ucsb-cs184-f24/team07-LayItOut/team/HW04Decisions.md

 - Bella: Custom pages UI and grid for the blueprint.
 - Emily: Display distance between the object being moved around and the walls of the room.
 - Niyati: Make unit tests for navigation between pages.
+- Hannah: Working on displaying room categories on furniture list.